2003-2007 Cadillac CTS

 Obviously, you'll need to remove the panel to get to the speakers.
 As with the front doors, the panel removal process isn't too difficult.
 It's important to be gentle with the door panels, of course, but especially so when you're unscrewing the old speakers and screwing the new ones into place.
 Excess enthusiasm is not your friend on this job, so work slowly and don't lose your patience.

 Tools needed: Panel tool, Phillips screwdriver, small flat-blade screwdriver, socket wrench, extension, and 1/4" socket

-The 10" factory sub is hard to reach, but easy to replace (Crutchfield Research Photo)
+The 10" factory sub is hard to get to.
+It's also not easy to replace (Crutchfield Research Photo)